bmoneill/arena/README.md

 * Bookkeeping: Blocks are stored in a linked list that utilizes memory allocated upon initialization.
 * Tagging: Each block can have an assigned integer tag.
 Tags can be used to find blocks and free them if necessary.

+Bookkeeping can be disabled for better performance, but tags will not work.
+When an Arena is initialized with `managed` set to `false`, whenever malloc or calloc is called, an internal pointer will simply be incremented, and blocks will not be created or managed internally.

 ## Further Reading

 * [Fallout's Memory Model](https://youtu.be/6kB_fko6SIg)